RichardLee0211/CS520Arch_Ghose/README.md

 ## register renaming, page.103

 ## register renaming adapted for APEX, page.106

-TODO: don't understand the graph, why two output??
+don't understand the graph, why two output?: one for data, one for address

+TODO: why make Decode/rename1 and rename2/dispatch ??

-TODO: what's the difference between register renaming and Tomasulo's algorithm, page.116??
+what's the difference between register renaming and Tomasulo's algorithm, page.116?:
+Tomasulo's algorithm is one of mechinism to implement data forwarding

 ## Forwarding register value using the register address as a "tag", page.117

 ## alterenative implementation of register renaming, page.118
-Most modern pipelined processors use renaming and associative tag matching with a centralized IQ or distributed IQs (reservation stations).
+Uses centralized Issue Queue (IQ) and associative tag matching Most modern pipelined processors use renaming and associative tag matching with a centralized IQ or distributed IQs (reservation stations).

 ## handling Dependencies over condition codes in Register Renaming, page.123
-TODO: to be continue

-## obtaining operands in a Dunamically Scheduled processor: choices, page.124
+## obtaining operands in a Dynamically Scheduled processor: choices, page.124
+TODO: not really understand

 ## the CDC 6600 Scoreboarding Mechanism, page.125
+page.127, why not include status of destination register?: because destination register is busy when has a instruction in pipeline because instruction doesn't dispatch when source registers are busy
+    dispatch rule: output dependences
+    start up rule: flow dependences, page.128
+    completion rule: anti-dependences, page.129 example of CDC 6600 scoreboard mechanism, page.131 potential improvement, page.134
+TODO: Allow operands to be transferred to FUs in a piecemeal fashion?? how to improve??

 ## Tomasulo's algorithm, page.135
+CDB: common data bus
+source tags, defined in page.138
+### forwarding using the source tag, page.141
+### instruction dispatching rule, page.142
+### handling VFU completions, page.144

+TODO: draw the Gantt chart, page.150 ??

 ## handling Dependencies over condition Code in Tomasulo's Technique, page.152